fdeblasio/pokeemerald-expansion/notes.md

 ### Other
 - Railroad the post-Mossdeep water routes
+- Try to get Verdanturf grass to start Grassy Terrain instead of messing with weather
+    - MB_SHORT_GRASS but unsure of what else uses that
 - Might need to increase MAX_LEVEL_UP_MOVES and/or MAX_RELEARNER_MOVES
 - Update palettes?:
     - Pokédex (and HGSS Pokédex)